-In 1998, when the ADI awarded him the Golden Compass for his career, Giovanni Sacchi has been forced to close due to lack of manpower.
+In 1998, when the ADI awarded him the Compasso d'Oro for his career, Giovanni Sacchi has been forced to close due to lack of manpower.
 He failed to realize that the desire to turn his extraordinary laboratory in a school, which was also very current in today's world of three-dimensional simulation and advanced information technologies.

-In 2000, the Milan Triennale has dedicated a great anthology.
-In ooccasione Exhibition of 2005, and La Triennale di Milano Cosmit make a fitting tribute to one of the main protagonists of the design world, who has been able to verify the feasibility of the ideas of fifty years of history of Italian design.
+In 2000, the Triennale di Milano dedicates a large anthological exhibition to Giovanni Sacchi.
+On the occasion of the 2005 Salone, Cosmit and La Triennale di Milano make a fitting tribute to one of the main protagonists of the design world, who has been able to verify the feasibility of the ideas of fifty years of history of Italian design.

 Ettore Sottsass has summed up the work of Giovanni Sacchi: "Beyond all praise generic, his great ability goes beyond the" doing "models: the object is to understand that then, he tells the models...
 With Bags you go over the volume: he makes you feel what really happens, tactile: it produces a feeling evolved, so that his model can satisfy the designer.
 With a model like this, in truth, there is almost no desire to make the object".